HermannWilhelm/HermannWilhelm/README.md

 - 👋 Hi, I’m @HermannWilhelm
 - 👀 I’m interested in:
-    - complexity theory (I did my master thesis about the complexity of counting homomorphisms)
+    - complexity theory (I did my master thesis about the complexity of counting homomorphisms.)
-    - programming with mathematica, bash and python (I have done a lot of programming for fun and would like to work on something more commercial).
+    - programming with mathematica, bash and python (I have done a lot of programming for fun and would like to work on something more commercial.)
-    - psychology (Alice Miller, Somatic Experiencing, NARM).
+    - psychology (Alice Miller, Somatic Experiencing, NARM)
 - 🌱 I’m currently learning how to solve the monge-ampere equation.
 - 💞️ I’m looking to collaborate on coding algorithms.
 - 📫 Hermann.xDD@gmail.com